disruptiveplanets/AIME/data/probe-space/readme.md

 # Jan 7

 Reran the code to make the likelihood half the chi squared.
 The above plots are still correct.

+# Jan 11

+Today I realized while making a plot of angular momentum that I flipped some inversions in the code.
+Reran the fits, also changing the escape velocity from 4 kps to 6 kps.